Very Hot Through The Weekend

 EXTENDED

-COASTAL FORECAST THURSDAY- Moderate Chop On Coastal Lakes and Bays.
-Winds E 10-15 kts.
-Seas 2-3 Feet
+COASTAL FORECAST FRIDAY- Light Chop On Coastal Lakes and Bays.
+Winds E 5-10 kts.
+Seas: 2 Feet

-TROPICAL UPDATE – A disturbed area of showers and storms in northern Central America has potential to drift into the eastern Gulf of Mexico by early next work week.
-We will be watching to see if a centralized low pressure can form and any path it could take.
-For now, there’s no reason to be concerned.

 Subscribe to our News 4 newsletter and receive the latest local news and weather straight to your email every morning.
 Get instant notifications on top stories from News 4 by downloading our mobile apps.